-Since its formation, Net Position of the Authority has gradually grown from \$1.8 million to over \$68.41 million.
+Since its formation, Net Position of the Authority has gradually grown from \$1.8 million to over \$68.24 million, although it has decreased slightly in the past two fiscal years.
 Most of the growth in Net Position has been attributable to the Authority's acquisition of land and related capital assets.
 Operating revenues decreased significantly due to the closing of the Puente Hills Landfill.
-On October 31, 2013, the landfill ceased operations and the contributions to the Authority also ceased.
-Operating expenses consist primarily of contract and professional service fees, salaries and benefits, administrative expenses, and the depreciation on capital assets.
+The landfill used to provide contributions to the Authority in the amount of \$1 per ton of waste disposed at the Landfill.
+Operating expenses consist primarily of contract and professional service fees, salaries and benefits, administrative expenses, supplies, and depreciation on capital assets.

-As of June 30, 2014, the Authority's Net Position was \$68.41 million compared to \$67.53 million as of June 30, 2013, an increase of 1.30%.
-Investments in Capital Assets accounted for \$34.72 million of the total Net Position.
-Liabilities as of June 30, 2014 were \$0.30 million compared to \$0.73 million as of June 30, 2013.
+As of June 30, 2015, the Authority's Net Position was \$68.24 million compared to \$68.41 million as of June 30, 2014, a decrease of 0.24%.
+Investments in Capital Assets accounted for \$34.70 million of the total Net Position.
+Liabilities as of June 30, 2015 were \$0.25 million compared to \$0.30 million as of June 30, 2014.